Abhijay007/uptane-demo/versioned_docs/version-1.2.0/Standard/uptane-standard.md

 Full verification MUST be performed by Primary ECUs and SHOULD be performed by Secondary ECUs.
 In the following instructions, whenever an ECU is directed to download metadata, it applies only to Primary ECUs.

 Before starting full verification, the repository mapping metadata MUST be consulted to determine where to download metadata from.
 This procedure assumes the basic Uptane case: there are only two repositories (Director and Image), and all image paths are required to be signed by both repositories.
-If a more complex repository layout is being used, refer to [\[DEPLOY\]](#DEPLOY) for guidance on how to determine where metadata should be downloaded from.
+If a more complex repository layout is being used, refer to [\[DEPLOY\]](#deploy) for guidance on how to determine where metadata should be downloaded from.

 In order to perform full verification, an ECU SHALL perform the following steps:

 1. Load and verify the current time or the most recent securely attested time.
-2. Download and check the Root metadata file from the Director repository, following the procedure in [Section 5.4.4.3](#check_root).
+2. Download and check the Root metadata file from the Director repository, following the procedure in [Section 5.4.4.3](#5443-how-to-check-root-metadata).
-3. Download and check the Timestamp metadata file from the Director repository, following the procedure in [Section 5.4.4.4](#check_timestamp).
+3. Download and check the Timestamp metadata file from the Director repository, following the procedure in [Section 5.4.4.4](#5444-how-to-check-timestamp-metadata).
 4. Check the previously downloaded Snapshot metadata file from the Directory repository (if available).
 If the hashes and version number of that file match the hashes and version number listed in the new Timestamp metadata, there are no new updates and the verification process MAY be stopped and considered complete.
-Otherwise, download and check the Snapshot metadata file from the Director repository, following the procedure in [Section 5.4.4.5](#check_snapshot).
+Otherwise, download and check the Snapshot metadata file from the Director repository, following the procedure in [Section 5.4.4.5](#5445-how-to-check-snapshot-metadata).
-5. Download and check the Targets metadata file from the Director repository, following the procedure in [Section 5.4.4.6](#check_targets).
+5. Download and check the Targets metadata file from the Director repository, following the procedure in [Section 5.4.4.6](#5446-how-to-check-targets-metadata).
 6. If the Targets metadata from the Directory repository indicates that there are no new targets that are not already currently installed, the verification process MAY be stopped and considered complete.
-Otherwise, download and check the Root metadata file from the Image repository, following the procedure in [Section 5.4.4.3](#check_root).
+Otherwise, download and check the Root metadata file from the Image repository, following the procedure in [Section 5.4.4.3](#5443-how-to-check-root-metadata).
-7. Download and check the Timestamp metadata file from the Image repository, following the procedure in [Section 5.4.4.4](#check_timestamp).
+7. Download and check the Timestamp metadata file from the Image repository, following the procedure in [Section 5.4.4.4](#5444-how-to-check-timestamp-metadata).
 8. Check the previously downloaded Snapshot metadata file from the Image repository (if available).
 If the hashes and version number of that file match the hashes and version number listed in the new Timestamp metadata, the ECU MAY skip to the last step.
-Otherwise, download and check the Snapshot metadata file from the Image repository, following the procedure in [Section 5.4.4.5](#check_snapshot).
+Otherwise, download and check the Snapshot metadata file from the Image repository, following the procedure in [Section 5.4.4.5](#5445-how-to-check-snapshot-metadata).
-9. Download and check the top-level Targets metadata file from the Image repository, following the procedure in [Section 5.4.4.6](#check_targets).
+9. Download and check the top-level Targets metadata file from the Image repository, following the procedure in [Section 5.4.4.6](#5446-how-to-check-targets-metadata).
 10. Verify that Targets metadata from the Director and Image repositories match.
 A Primary ECU MUST perform this check on metadata for all images listed in the Targets metadata file from the Director repository downloaded in step 6.
 A Secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
 (That is, the image metadata from the Director that contains the ECU identifier of the current ECU.)
 To check that the metadata for an image matches, complete the following procedure:
 11. Locate and download a Targets metadata file from the Image repository that contains an image with exactly the same filename listed in the Director metadata, following the procedure in [Section 5.4.4.7](#5447-how-to-resolve-delegations).
 12. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository: